UKHD-NP/advanced-python_course/tutorials/4_build_and_publish_your_own_package.md

 4. Provide feedback on each other’s READMEs — clear installation and usage instructions are what make a package usable by someone new.

 This exercise validates that your project is reproducible and helps you spot missing dependencies or unclear directions before sharing it more widely.

+Since you are already checking out your partner's repository, go ahead and star each other’s repositories on GitHub — stars act as public bookmarks and social proof that a project is useful, helping others discover well-maintained tools.